Ceraclea brevis (Etnier, 1968)

 Basis for Former Listing

-Ceraclea brevis is known worldwide only from the male holotype collected in 1965 in Crow Wing County, Minnesota.
+Ceraclea brevis (Short Long-horned Caddisfly) is known worldwide only from the male holotype collected in 1965 in Crow Wing County, Minnesota.
 It has not been relocated despite collecting at a variety of lake and stream habitats near this locality (Luedeman 1991; Houghton et al. 2001).
-Further inventory work is needed to relocate C. brevis and delineate its range in the state.
-Given its extremely limited distribution and uncertainty surrounding its status, C. brevis was listed as a special concern species in Minnesota in 1996.
+Further inventory work is needed to relocate this species and delineate its range in the state.
+Given its extremely limited distribution and uncertainty surrounding its status, Ceraclea brevis was listed as a special concern species in Minnesota in 1996.

 Basis for Delisting

-Scientistists have been unable to rediscover C. brevis despite extensive collecting.
-Recent examination of the C. brevis specimen suggests that it may actually be that of a similar and much more common species C. tarsipunctata.
+Scientists have been unable to rediscover Short Long-horned Caddisfly despite extensive collecting.
+Recent examination of the species' specimen suggests that it may actually be that of a similar and much more common species Dot-footed Long-horned Caddisfly (C. tarsipunctata).
 Until it can be confirmed that this is a distinct species and is still present in Minnesota, a status of special concern is not necessary.
 Ceraclea brevis was delisted in 2013.

 References and Additional Information